initialize project

 Although this example includes only one entry in the analysis list, you can add more.
 Each additional entry will appear as a separate tab in the GUI.

-• single_test: analyzes an individual test run.
+• run: analyzes an individual run.

 You are free to implement the notebooks as needed.
 The only requirement is that each notebook includes the following line: